IF-AT-platform/IFAT/README.md

     e.g. ```ATLAS_URI=connection URI```

 And if you want, get https://docs.mongodb.com/manual/administration/install-community/ !
-It will be very handy (and much less laggier than the browser version) when you are debugging.
+It will be very handy when debugging.